 An improvised essay about improvisation.

-Shot in the Brazilian Amazon and Europe before Brexit, Trump and Bolsonaro, Gingerella (RockaFela) explores the meaning of freewill, dance and synchronization in the age of populism.
+Shot in the Brazilian Amazon, Iceland, Hungary and UK before Brexit, Trump and Bolsonaro, Gingerella (RockaFela) explores the meaning of freewill, dance and synchronization in the age of populism.

 Blending documentary, neuroscience and fairy tale, it weaves together thirteen, universal Cinderella myths with the contemporary story of dancer Gingerella and her search to rediscover the ability to dance, all underscored by a real-time experiment with the Amazonia Jazz band.